cypress-io/cypress-documentation/source/api/plugins/browser-launch-api.md

 This is helpful to modify, remove, or add your own arguments.

-The most common use case is adding your own chrome extension.
+The most common use case is adding your own extension.

 # Usage